yoni-j/cv/README.md

 - Deploying serverless apps with aws lambda behind API gateway, S3 trigger or straight invoke

 **DevOps**
-- Good understanding of the containerized development
+- Good understanding of the containerized deployment
 - Familiar with docker - writing Dockerfile and docker-compose.yml files
 - Familiar with git and git platforms such as github and gitlab
 - Good understanding of CI/CD and pipelines